Priw8/merlin/README.md

 **N**o clue what the last 2 letters could stand for lmao

 ### What is this?
 It's an ECL library that aims to make writing custom ECL code easier and more friendly.
-It only works with thecl from [thtk release 12](https://github.com/thpatch/thtk/releases/tag/12) (and later versions).
+It needs a `thecl` version from commit `c63c782c0d4ac80b6562c6b679d81ca8e17ddede` or later.
+Feel free to join the [ZUNcode discord](https://discord.gg/fvPJvHJ) if need help or want to ask any questions.

 ### Usage
 There are 2 ways to use MERLIN:
-- put the folder of the right game version alongside your ECL scripts, and use `#include "merlin/main.tecl"`.
+- use `#include "merlin/thxx.tecl"`, with `xx` being the game number, for example `th17.tecl` for WBaWC.
-- if you'd rather keep MERLIN functions in a separate file, use `#include "merlin/globals.tecl"` to include only global constant definitions, inline sub definitions, and forward declarations of subs from the compiled `merlin.ecl`.
+- if you'd rather keep MERLIN functions in a separate file, use `#include "merlin/thxxglobals.tecl"` to include only global constant definitions, inline sub definitions, and forward declarations of subs from the compiled `merlin/thxx/merlin.ecl`.
 Then, simply include the compiled MERLIN with `ecli`.

 In both cases, an [ECLMAP](https://github.com/Priw8/eclmap) is loaded automatically.